They typically take two forms – capital grants to help build or improve a facility; or revenue grants to help deliver activities.

 The list below provides information and links to a number of different grants available for sports clubs and community organisations.
 It is not extensive as funds come and go, with new ones springing up from time to time.

-It is not always possible to keep up to date with all the latest grants available, so we have included web links to some key search engines which provide information on all the latest grants available.
+There are literally thousands of grant funders in England it is not always possible to keep up to date with all the latest grants available, so we have included web links to some key search engines which provide information on all the latest grants available.
 We do try to maintain the latest live links, however, if you find one is no longer working please email us or call the Funding Line: 0345 8508 508.

 Grant search engines